-(d) The Executive Committee shall have the power to bestow HONORARY MEMBERSHIP or LIFE HONORARY MEMBERSHIP upon any member as they deem appropriate.
+(d) The Executive Committee shall have the power to bestow HONORARY MEMBERSHIP or HONORARY LIFE MEMBERSHIP upon any person as they deem appropriate.

 (e) Allegations against any member of bringing the association into disrepute and/or serious misconduct of any kind shall be heard by a tribunal normally consisting of the Vice Chairman and two other Executive Committee members.
 The tribunal shall have the power to expel the member from the association.
 There shall be a right of appeal against the decision to expel.
 The appeal shall normally be heard by the Chairman and two other members of the Executive Committee that did not sit on the disciplinary tribunal that awarded the punishment of expulsion.